muratk3n/thirdwave/en/README.md

 ---

-This guy is such a dumb fucking asshole.
+This guy is such a pencilneck, dumb fucking asshole.
 Meet the B-Team.

 "U.K. Lawmaker Under Fire for Calling UNICEF’s Free Meals a ‘Political Stunt’.
 Jacob Rees-Mogg said the agency should be ashamed of itself